brian-lau/MatlabProcessManager/README.md

 while allowing you to continue working in the main Matlab process.

 ## Why
+Originally developed to execute long-running processes in the background that would notify when they were finished.
+Some toy examples are illustrated below and in the [wiki](https://github.com/brian-lau/MatlabProcessManager/wiki/Examples).
+A more elaborate application is a [Matlab interface](https://github.com/brian-lau/MatlabStan) that does MCMC sampling using [Stan](http://mc-stan.org/).

 ## Installation & Examples
 Download [processManager](https://github.com/brian-lau/MatlabProcessManager/archive/master.zip), add the m-file to your Matlab path, and you're ready to go.

-processManager was developed and tested on OSX with Matlab 2012a, but should work on all platforms that Matlab supports, so long as it is running >=R2008a with JDK >=1.0.
+processManager was developed and tested on OSX with Matlab 2012a, but should work on all platforms that Matlab supports, so long as it is running >=R2008a (for handle objects) with JDK >=1.1 (this will always be true unless you changed the default JDK).

+###Optional
 Installing Steve Eddins's [linewrap](http://www.mathworks.com/matlabcentral/fileexchange/9909-line-wrap-a-string) function is useful for dealing with unwrapped messages.
+His [xUnit test framework](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) is required if you want to run the unit tests.

 ###Examples

 ####Running a simple command
 ```
->> p = processManager('command','ls -la');
+>> p = processManager('command','nslookup www.google.com');
 ```

 ####Command with ongoing output